markahon/deck.search.js/README.md

 # deck.search.js #

-Simple extension for [deck.js][] for searching content from the slides.
+Simple extension for [deck.js][] to search content from the slides.

 ## Requirements ##